Unable to Golf, Trump Unwinds by Attacking Oprah

 Just when it seemed like the tirade was over, late on Sunday night he offered one more thought on his dream nemesis, Oprah Winfrey.

-Unsurprisingly, it doesn’t seem Trump actually watched the 60 Minutes segment, which was the follow up to a previous discussion with a bipartisan group of 14 Michigan voters.
+Unsurprisingly, it doesn’t seem Trump actually watched the 60 Minutes segment, which was the followup to a previous discussion with a bipartisan group of 14 Michigan voters.
 The group stayed in touch and became friends despite their political differences, and plenty of time was devoted to Trump voters loudly expressing why they still support the president.
 The majority of Winfrey’s questions to the group were totally neutral:

 Oprah Winfrey: How many people here voted for him?
 Just to remind everybody.
 And how many of you would vote for him again?
 You would vote for him again?